Service-Design-Studio/1d-final-project-summer-2024-sds-2024-team-12/README.md

 Scenario 4: User accepts the suggestion from the Auto Prompt Suggestions Carousel Given I am on the home page on the DBS Digibank app When I follow the ‘Set up’ button
-Then I should see a pop up suggesting to me to either create a smart shortcut widget to my ‘Pay and Transfer’ page or just go straight to schedule payments
+Then I should see a pop up suggesting to me to either create a payment shortcut widget or just go straight to schedule payments